-- Add Vitamin E Oil & 10 drops of each essential oil to the melted mixture.
+- Add Vitamin E Oil and 5-10 drops of each essential oil to the melted mixture.

-- Pour into mason jars.
-Make sure that you are using jars suitable for canning because the liquid will be hot & you don’t want to shatter the glass.
+- Pour the mixture into clean mason jars.
+Make sure that you are using jars suitable for canning because the liquid will be hot and you don’t want to shatter the glass.
 It is also a good idea to run the jars under hot water before pouring the hot bag balm mixture into them.

 - Let the balm solidify for a couple of hours.

-- Rub straight onto the udder to clean, moisturize, & protect!
+- Rub straight onto the udder to clean, moisturize, and protect!

 - Peppermint Essential Oil can be added to the recipe to help induce milk letdown.
 This is especially helpful in goats with mastitis.